richardli/cincinnati-overdose/README.md

 source('baseModel.R')
 ```

-The working space is saved in the `fitted-model` folder, and a collection of figures in `figures` folder.
+The workingspace is saved in the `fitted-model` folder, and a collection of figures in `figures` folder.
 Some maps are produced with multiple color schemes.
 Running the whole script takes less than 20 minutes on a 6-core Macbook Pro.

 ## Details of the R scripts